thi-ng/umbrella/packages/atom/README.md

 tx.deref()
 // { a: 11, b: 2, c: 33 }

-// however, at this point db.deref() still yields pre-transaction state db.deref()
+// however, at this point the parent
+// still contains pre-transaction state... db.deref()
 // { a: 1, b: 2 }